MAGGIE BELL, COUNSELLOR, HYPNOTHERAPIST & NLP LIFE COACH (BROMLEY & LEWISHAM)

 More about anxiety:

 I will do my best to explain about anxiety (GAD) in summary below in generic terms as I do not yet know you and your personal situation.
-But as mentioned above, you are very welcome to have a FREE PRE-INITIAL PERSONAL ASSESSMENT to learn more about your individual circumstances with anxiety if you want to, and your best pathway forward, whether with me or other.
+But as mentioned above, you are very welcome to have a FREE PRE-INITIAL PERSONAL ASSESSMENT to learn more about your individual circumstances with anxiety if you want to, and your best pathway forward, whether with me or not.

 WHAT IS ANXIETY (GAD)?